 Water fasting… What is it?

-As the name reveals, it is simply fasting on water, and ONLY water.
+As the name reveals, it’s simply fasting on water, and ONLY water.

 Herbal teas, black coffee, supplements, broth, and calorie-free drinks don’t come under a water fast.
-You can only drink plain water on a water fast.
-Sounds tough, right?
-The results can often be more profound than other types of fasting (bone broth, juicing, etc.).
-This type of fasting is also known as long-term fasting.
+You can only drink plain water.
+The results can often be more profound than other types of fasting.
+This form of fasting is also known as long-term fasting.

-There are sooooo many types of fasting, and it can vary in duration from 12 hours-30 days, though 24-72 hours is usually considered safe for most people.
+There are so many types of fasting and they can vary in duration from 12 hours-30 days, though 24-72 hours is usually considered safe for most people.
 The longest I’ve personally fasted is 5 days.

 Why I Started Fasting

 In our primal days, our ancestors would have fasted naturally during times of famine or when access to food was limited.
 It’s what’s allowed us to survive throughout millennia.
 The fat stores around our body are used for food and energy.
 This form of energy is also a fantastic way to reduce inflammation (but more on that later).

 In our modern day lives, the idea of choosing to go without food seems absurd, though to many people throughout history, the notion of eating 4-6 times a day would seem equally strange, and unheard of.